mobiusdickus/dotfiles/nvim/README.md

 ## Set Up

-After syslinking the nvim files, neovim will give you a lot of errors.
+After symlinking the nvim files, neovim will give you a lot of errors.
 Here are some key things to check.

 - Run `:checkhealth` inside nvim.
   - In general just follow the check list here to get things working.